 Glass earned his doctorate in history from the University of North Carolina-Chapel Hill, a master’s degree in American Studies from New York University, and bachelor’s degree from Lafayette College.
 He also completed the program for government executives at the Kennedy School of Government at Harvard University.
 He writes extensively on topics ranging from state-of-the-museum blogs to public memory, historic preservation and industrial history.

-HILARY T. STRIMPLE, Associate
+HILARY T. STRIMPLE, Senior Associate

 GRAPHIC DESIGN AND MARKETING